-Micro-blogging site Twitter Inc said Tuesday after the markets closed that its third quarter profit fell 6.6% from last year, when results were boosted by special upgrade offer revenues.
-However, the company's quarterly earnings per share came in above analysts' expectations as did its quarterly revenue.
+Micro-blogging site Twitter Inc said Tuesday after the markets closed that its second quarter loss widened from last year, hurt mainly by stock-based compensation expense, even as revenue more than doubled thanks to growth in advertising.
+However, the company's quarterly earnings per share, excluding items, came in above analysts' expectations as did its quarterly revenue.

 US President Back Obama on Tuesday announced a new round of sanctions against Russia over Moscow's continued involvement in the ongoing conflict in Ukraine, hours after the European Union decided to expand its own sanctions imposed on Russia over the same issue.
 "Because we are closely coordinating our actions with Europe, the sanctions we are announcing today will have an even bigger bite.

 Amgen reported a 23 percent jump in second-quarter profit, mainly from sales of rheumatoid arthritis drug Enbrel, and Prolia for treatment of postmenopausal osteoporosis.
 The results topped Street estimates.
 Amgen raised its guidance for 2014 and said it would cut up to 2,900 jobs to optimize resource allocation as the biotechnology giant prepares to unleash its product pipeline.

 After showing a notable move to the upside in early trading on Tuesday, stocks showed a substantial downturn over the course of the session.
 Concerns about the impact of new sanctions against Russia weighed on the markets.